collective/collective.developermanual/source/tutorials/buildout/index.rst

     parts =

-Now that the deployment is described in the configuration file we can use buildout to deploy the empty environment described.
+Now that the deployment is described in the configuration file we can use Buildout to deploy the empty environment described.
 Deploying a buildout has two steps.
 The first step defines which Python installation to use for that buildout and establishes the isolated Python environment described in `Why Buildout`_.
-This step also gets the minimum requirements necessary to use the buildout software itself.
+This step also gets the minimum requirements necessary to use the Buildout software itself.
 This step is called bootstrapping and is only necessary the first time a given copy of a given buildout is set up, or if an existing buildout is moved.